SujithaReddyChinta/Face-Recognition-based-Smart-Attendance-System/README.md

 streamlit run face-recognition.py

 - Upload an image containing faces.
 The system will recognize and mark attendance in a CSV file (date-based).

+# Output Format

+Attendance is logged in a CSV file named with the current date (YYYY-MM-DD.csv)